 The Captain Morse House is one of Edgartown's premier homes.
 It was built by Captain John O. Morse in 1840.
 Morse was one of the eras most successful whaling Captain's.
-It is a large and grand home built in the Greek Revival style that was in fashion at the time.
+It is a large and grand home built in the Greek Revival style.
 The Captain Morse House has a superb location close to Edgartown's shopping and a short walk to four beaches and the North Wharf and the town’s busy harbor.

 The second floor again starts with a magnificent front porch that can be accessed from either the master bedroom or the second large bedroom.
 From here to the back of the house are another 5 bedrooms and 4 bathrooms.
 These are all laid out in a way that you will not see in other houses built more recently.
 It is part of the charm of the house.